Introduction to Responsive Web Development with HTML and CSS

 Partial transcription of the video

-“GETTING STARTED WITH CSS Advanced selectors: the pseudo-classes Pseudoclasses refer to a change of state in an element, the most famous is when we mouse over a link and this link, therefore, changes color or is underlined or similar.
-Let's see how they work.
-This is a normal binding style as we can find it in the browser, blue, underlined.
-If we have also visited this link, it may appear purple.
-The link can also have styles for when we hover over it or when we click on the link.
-It can even have styles for when we focus on it using for this the Tabulator.
-To put styles on our links, we can...”
+“Pseudo-classes refer to a change of state in an element.
+The most famous is when we hover the mouse link. and this link changes color or gets underlined or something similar.
+Let's see how it works.
+This is a typical link style. similar to what we usually encounter in a web browser.
+The link is blue and underlined. but if visited. it may turn purple.
+This is a common style for links in web Our link can also have styles for when we hover the mouse over it.
+Oh!
+When we press the link.
+It can also have styles for when we focus on it using the tab key. enhancing accessibility.
+To style our link...”

 This transcript is automatically generated, so it may contain mistakes.